Uuden Musiikin Kilpailu: Winners

-Seasons
+Editions

 2012

 The final took place on 25 February 2012 at the Helsinki Ice Hall in Helsinki where the six finalist songs were performed and the viewers selected a winner.
 The show featured interval performances by The Rasmus, Anna Abreu, and 2011 Finnish entrant Paradise Oskar.
 The first of two rounds of televoting selected "När jag blundar" performed by Pernilla Karlsson, "Laululeija" performed by Stig and "Lasikaupunki" performed by Ville Eetvartti as the three super finalists.
 In the second round of televoting, Pernilla Karlsson and the song "När jag blundar" was the winner.